MohamedDiopGit/gray_scale_mesure/README.txt

-Run le script : tu fais juste
+Run script

-"gcc main.c -o main"  pour run le script sur ton compiler
+"gcc main.c -o main"  to run the script on your compiler

-Changer les tests :
+Change image for test :
-- Pour tester une image tu vas dans le code et tu modifies le chemin de l'image
+- To test an image you go into the code and change the path of the image

-- Pour le segment à tester pareil, la position verticale est fixé en partant de 0 à droite de l'image de base
+- For the segment to be tested the same, the vertical position is set from 0 to the right of the base image

-Le résultat est sous "myPlotResult.png"   (abscisse = pixel i (0 à largeur image), ordonnée = gray value (0=noir à 255=blanc))
+Th result under : "myPlotResult.png"   (absciss = pixel i (0 à largeur image), ordonnée = gray value (0=noir à 255=blanc))

 enjoy :)